 Minimally invasive procedure - Any procedure that requires little or no cutting or incisions.
-Zephyr Valve treatment is performed without any incisions, as the valves are placed in your lungs using a bronchoscope, which is inserted through your nose or mouth.
+Endobronchial valve treatment is performed without any incisions, as the valves are placed in your lungs using a bronchoscope, which is inserted through your nose or mouth.